Subminiature photography: Definition

 Subminiature — "very much reduced in size", Oxford English Dictionary.

 A subminiature camera is a class of camera that is very much smaller than a "miniature camera".

 The term "miniature camera" was originally used to describe cameras using the 35 mm cine film as negative material for still photography; so cameras that used film smaller than 35mm were referred to as "sub-miniature".
 The smallest of these are often referred to as "ultra-miniature".
 Lipstick cameras and other small digital cameras are not included, because they don't use film.
 The smaller subminiature cameras, called ultraminiature cameras, particularly Minox, are associated with spying.

 In short, some people define "subminiature camera" as one that uses film smaller than 35mm (even though some of these cameras are larger than full-framed 35mm cameras), but others define it any camera that has a film format smaller than the standard 35mm format of 24x36mm (even though some of these cameras are larger than full-framed 35mm cameras).

 Types

-There are many subminiature cameras.
-Minox, followed by Tessina, GaMi, Rollei, Yashica, Mamiya, Gemflex and Minolta are the best-known manufacturers.
+There are many subminiature camera types.
+Minox, followed by Tessina, GaMi, Rollei, Yashica, Mamiya, Gemflex, Stylophot and Minolta are the best-known manufacturers.
 All made small, precision cameras and a few were still in production in 2006 but by 2011, only the Minox TLX model was still in production.
+Production stopped by 2012.
 Getting film and processing for most smaller cameras is a challenge as they are no longer manufactured or supported.
 Most require cutting your own film and home-processing.
+But recently due to the rise of film again, a decent portion of film places now develop it along with many other types of film except Kodachrome in correlation to 110 film.